saket349/SDE/Bit manipulation/PowerSet1.md

-### Given an integer array nums that may contain duplicates, return all possible subsets (the power set).
+### Given an integer array nums , return all possible subsets (the power set).
 The solution set must not contain duplicate subsets.
 Return the solution in any order.
 - total number of subset can be 2^size (or 1<<size)
 - so those are just filling options for each blank _ _ _ _ .... _ (total size of array) either 0 or 1
 - thus if any index is set, that index value is picked, else continue